Teri H. Ross

 Procedures in phlebotomy education are designed to prepare individuals to collect blood for laboratory analysis, which is necessary for the diagnosis and care of the patient.
 Ideal for health professionals seeking to expand their current skills, or for those interested in a profession in laboratory medicine, this training program is approved by the California Department of Public Health, Laboratory Field Services.

-Students registering in this certificate program register through the Office of University Records for the courses; but the certificate is issued by the Department of Clinical Laboratory Science in the School of Allied Health Professions.
+Students in this certificate program register through the Office of University Records for the courses, but the certificate is issued by the Department of Clinical Laboratory Science in the School of Allied Health Professions.
 The University Records Office maintains a record of registration but not the certificate; record of the certificate and its awarding are maintained by the Department of Clinical Laboratory Science in the School of Allied Health Professions.

-Financial aid is not available to students registered in school certificate programs, which do not meet necessary requirements established by the U.S. Department of Education for aid eligibility.
+Financial aid is not available to students registered in school certificate programs that do not meet necessary requirements established by the U.S. Department of Education for aid eligibility.